ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 worrying about which editor to master.
 In the first couple of months, just use Visual Studio Code or Sublime Text or Atom or whichever IDE your professor or supervisor recommends.
-Once you're comfortable with programming in a couple of languages and gradually notice that editing speed has become the bottleneck of your coding efficiency, you can start learning Vim.
+Once you're comfortable with programming and gradually notice that editing speed has become the bottleneck of your coding efficiency, you can start learning Vim.

 The beauty of Vim is that [it fundamentally changes](https://www.youtube.com/watch?v=ST7vnfKjfvY) the way you